Winter storm expected to bring up to foot of snow, fierce winds on Thursday

 Damaging wind gusts could knock out power on Cape Cod and the Islands.
 Gusts of more than 55 mph will be possible.
 Southeastern areas, metro Boston and coastal areas to the north could have wind gusts as high as 45 mph.
 Winds for points inland will could hit 35 mph.

+A high wind watch has been issued for Middlesex, Norfolk, Bristol, Plymouth, Suffolk, Essex, Barnstable, Nantucket and Dukes counties until 1 a.m. on Friday.

 High tide will be a concern for coastal areas.
-Minor to moderate flooding will be possible around noon time.
+Minor to moderate flooding will be possible between noon time and 2 p.m.

+A coastal flood watch has been issued for Barnstable, Dukes, Essex, Norfolk, Plymouth, Nantucket and Suffolk counties until 3 p.m. on Thursday.

 Bitter, arctic air will move back into the region on Friday and linger throughout the weekend.